cloud-native-toolkit/template-operator-catalog/README.md

 # Operator Catalog template

 Template repository for an Operator Lifecycle Manager catalog.
+The `bundles.txt` will contain a list of operator bundle images that should be included in the operator catalog.
+Each bundle version will be on its own line.
+You can manually add images to the bundles file, or better yet, allow the operator build pipeline do it for you each time there is a new release of the operator.

 ## Getting started